yash11-coder/Snake-Game/README.md

 # Snake-Game

-This is a my first program using Python Turtle Graphics using OOPs.
+This is my first program using Python Turtle Graphics and using OOPs.
 Every time you play this game, the highscore will be updated and stored in a text file.